-Each Restoration Plan will be in relation to a specific Anchor Plant and may include one of more Top Up Restoration Plants.
+Each Restoration Plan will be in relation to a specific Anchor Plant and may include (where necessary) one of more Top Up Restoration Plants.

 The preparation of each Restoration Plan shall include a check whether any network assets cited in each Restoration Plan are included in any other Restoration Plan, and if so, all the Local Joint Restoration Plans or Distribution Restoration Zone Plans containing common assets shall include a specific step that prohibits more than one of any of these Restoration Plans from being activated at any one point in time.

-The Restoration Plan will record which Restoration Contractors and which Restoration Contractor’s sites are covered by the Restoration Plan and set out what is required from The Company, the Network Operator, each Relevant Transmission Licensees and each Restoration Contractor should a System Restoration situation arise.
+The Restoration Plan (including any Annexes) will record which Restoration Contractors and which Restoration Contractor’s sites are covered by the Restoration Plan and set out what is required from The Company, the Network Operator, each Relevant Transmission Licensees and each Restoration Contractor should a System Restoration situation arise.

-Restoration Plans will allow for one of several Restoration Contractors to take the single role of Anchor Generator within the Restoration Plan and for others to provide Top-Up Restoration Capabilities.
-When the￼Restoration Plan￼￼is activated, one of the first tasks shall be the designation of the Anchor Generator and confirmation of which parties are acting as Top Up Restoration Contractors.￼￼
+Restoration Plans will allow for one of several Restoration Contractors to take the single role of Anchor Generator (as provided for in the Annexes to the Restoration Plan) within the Restoration Plan and for others to provide Top-Up Restoration Capabilities (as provided for in the Annexes to the Restoration Plan).
+The ￼Restoration Plan￼will specify￼the Anchor Generator and which parties are acting as Top Up Restoration Contractors.
+In the event of a problem with the Anchor Generator’s Plant and Apparatus at the time of the System Restoration, The Company, in coordination with parties to the Restoration Plan, will agree whether there is a party who can and should undertake the role of the ￼￼.

 Each Local Joint Restoration Plan shall be prepared by The Company.
 Each Distribution Restoration Zone Plan shall be prepared by the relevant Network Operator.
-In both cases the Restoration Plan will be agreed between Network Operator, The Company, the Relevant Transmission Licensee and relevant Restoration Contractors.
+In both cases the Restoration Plan will be agreed between the Network Operator, The Company, the Relevant Transmission Licensee and relevant Restoration Contractors.

 Each page of the Restoration Plan shall bear a date of issue and the issue number.

-When a Restoration Plan has been prepared, it shall be sent to all parties involved for confirmation of its accuracy.
+When a Restoration Plan has been prepared, it shall be circulated between The Company, Relevant Transmission Licensee’s, relevant Network Operators involved for confirmation of its accuracy.
+For confidentiality purposes, only the relevant sections (as appropriate) to the Restoration Plan will be made available to Restoration Contractors.

-The Restoration Plan shall then (if its accuracy has been confirmed) be signed on behalf of The Company, the Network Operator, each Relevant Transmission Licensee and each relevant Restoration Contractor by way of written confirmation of its accuracy.
+Subject to the requirements of OC9.4.7.6.1(k), the Restoration Plan shall then (if its accuracy has been confirmed) be signed on behalf of The Company, the Network Operator, each Relevant Transmission Licensee and each relevant Restoration Contractor by way of written confirmation of its accuracy.

 Once agreed under this OC9.4.7.6.1, the procedure will become a Restoration Plan under the Grid Code and (subject to any change pursuant to this OC9) will apply to The Company, the Network Operator, the Relevant Transmission Licensees and the relevant Restoration Contractors as if it were part of the Grid Code.

-A copy of each signed Local Joint Restoration Plan will be distributed by The Company to the Network Operator, each Relevant Transmission Licensee and to each Restoration Contractor accompanied by a note indicating the date of implementation.
+A copy of each signed Local Joint Restoration Plan will be distributed by The Company to the Network Operator and each Relevant Transmission Licensee.
+Annexes to the Restoration Plans will detail the relevant Anchor Restoration Contractor and r Top-Up Restoration Contractor accompanied by a note indicating the date of implementation.
+For confidentiality purposes, only the relevant sections (as appropriate) to the Restoration Plan will be made available to Restoration Contractors.